tfgrid-studio/tfgrid-docs/docs/guides/ai-agent.md

 ## FAQ

 **Q: Can I run multiple agents simultaneously?**
-A: Projects run concurrently using systemd template services.
+A: Yes!
+Projects run concurrently using systemd template services.
 Each project has dedicated resources (2GB memory, 150% CPU quota) and automatic failure recovery.
+You can run unlimited concurrent AI agents, each working on different projects simultaneously.
 Use `tfgrid-compose projects` to view all running projects.

 **Q: How much does it cost?**
 A: Depends on ThreeFold Grid pricing.
 Typically $10-30/month for a 4CPU/8GB VM.